College and university rankings: Criticism

-There is much debate about rankings' interpretation, accuracy, and usefulness.
+The interpretation, accuracy, and usefulness of rankings have been criticized.
 The expanding diversity in rating methodologies and accompanying criticisms of each indicate the lack of consensus in the field.
 Further, it seems possible to game the ranking systems through excessive self-citations or by researchers supporting each other in surveys.

-UNESCO has questioned whether rankings "do more harm than good", while acknowledging that "Rightly or wrongly, they are perceived as a measure of quality and so create intense competition between universities all over the world".
+UNESCO has even questioned whether rankings "do more harm than good," noting that while "Rightly or wrongly, they are perceived as a measure of quality and so create intense competition between universities all over the world".